Social Security is one of the largest and most popular government programs in history, but it's also one of the most confusing.

 Can I increase the amount of my benefit?

-If you delay claiming your benefits until age 70, you’ll increase your benefit by about 8% per year until you reach age 70.
-However, delaying past age 70 wont increase your benefit any further.
+If you delay claiming your benefits until age 70, your benefit will increase by about 8% per year until you reach age 70.
+However, delaying past age 70 will not increase your benefit any further.

 Do I pay taxes on Social Security benefits?